cincuranet/blog/_posts/233752-ictech-day.md

   - Presentations &amp; Speaking
   - Multithreading/Parallelism/Asynchronous/Concurrency
 ---
 I almost forgot to tell you about this.
 This week, Thursday, I'm speaking at [ICTech Day][1] in Belgium.
 And about the topics I'm very passionate about.
 First session is ["Tasks and Await from the ground up"][2] and other is ["Async and Await"][3].
-If you're in the area, maybe you can still try to make time and come.
+If you're in the area, maybe you can still try to make time and come (you have to be a guest of somebody from PeopleWare or Elmos).

 <!-- excerpt -->